Trainer-Approved Tips to Strengthening Your Legs In No Time

 Stop Trying to Spot Reduce

-Sorry to be the bearer of bad news but you can't spot-reduce.
+Sorry to be the bearer of bad news but you can't spot-reduce in an effort to "tone" your legs.
 What you can do, however, is try to develop lean muscle in a targeted area—in addition to, of course, a healthy diet.
 So next time you find yourself floating over to, say, the thigh master at the gym, switch it up with exercises that strengthen beyond just your thighs to your hamstrings, glutes, calves, and core too.
 And please remember: as for the thigh-gap?
 That b*tch is overrated.

 Don’t Neglect Your Diet